 Masturbation and Harmful Behavior

-Masturbation itself complicates relationships, fosters shame, and damages self-worth for many people we talk to at TheHopeLine.
+Masturbation itself can complicate relationships, foster shame, and damage self-worth.
 It’s also associated with risky and harmful behaviors, including:

 - Pornography: Masturbating while watching pornography compounds shame and increases the hiding of sexual urges and behaviors, rather than acknowledging and discussing them with someone who can help you process your feelings and set boundaries in a healthy way.

 - Sexual Assault: Because masturbation is sometimes done to or in front of people before they consent to it or feel comfortable with it, it is sometimes tied to sexual assault and abuse.

 - Important Note: If you decide you do not want to masturbate or to watch someone else masturbate, let the person you’re with know your decision.
 If they still pressure you to masturbate, force you to watch them, or touch you sexually in any way without your consent, take steps to report them for sexual assault and get help right away.
 To reach your local Sexual Assault Hotline, call 800-656-HOPE (4673).